 At Hewitt, we are guided by our mission to inspire girls and young women to become game changers and ethical leaders who forge an equitable, sustainable, and joyous future.
 We know that one of the first steps toward reaching this goal is to create opportunities for our students to develop the knowledge and skills necessary to understand, envision, and implement solutions to the pressing, systemic environmental and social challenges of our time.
 We also know that formative learning experiences take place when students are given spaces to develop their voices and their agency by addressing issues that are personally meaningful to them.
-Through student-led civic engagement, Hewitt middle schoolers are honing their abilities to think critically, speak confidently, and tackle real-world, transdisciplinaryproblems.
+Through student-led civic engagement, Hewitt middle schoolers are honing their abilities to think critically, speak confidently, and tackle real-world, transdisciplinary1 problems.

 For the past several years, two middle school clubs — the Social Justice and Activism Committee and the Service and Sustainability Committee — have served as important spaces for students in grades five through eight to focus on issues they care about.
 Participants in these clubs educate themselves about diversity, equity, inclusion and environmental stewardship and design initiatives to ensure that these important issues remain fundamental to our middle school’s values.
 Last spring, members of these two committees were inspired to address the intersections of environmental degradation and social injustice and began aligning their efforts to address both the destruction of the health of our planet and the major racial, gender, and economic inequities they were seeing in our city and world.
 After a productive semester of collaboration, the two student groups joined forces this year to form a student-led Middle School Sustainability and Social Justice Committee.